Dental International Student Program

 Graduation Dates and Requirements

 Students are expected to attend all lectures, perform all required clinical work, and pass all written, oral, and practical examinations.
 It is mandatory that students maintain high ethical standards and pay all bills by the due dates.
 Failure to do so constitutes grounds for dismissal from the program.
-Assuming satisfactory academic process, students who matriculate in January are scheduled to graduate in May.
 Before Tufts grants the D.M.D. degree, the Executive Faculty of the School of Dental Medicine recommends students for the degree to the Trustees of Tufts College, who have the sole right to award academic degrees.
+Graduation from TUSDM leads to a Doctor of Dental Medicine degree.
+Graduates are then are eligible to take the clinical board examinations given across the country required for licensure in any state in the U.S.

 Honors and Awards